Nicole-Hong/GMMA/README.md

-# Project Portfolios from Master of Management Analytics (MMA) at Queen's University
+# Project Portfolio from Master of Management Analytics (MMA) at Queen's University

 This repository is for showcasing the following projects that I worked for the master's degree at Smith School of Business, Queen's University.